Rosa Raisa: Debuts in Europe and America

-This led to an engagement at the Teatro Costanzi in Rome for more Francescas, Aidas and two novelties, Fedra, a prize-winning opera premiere by a young Romano Romani (later Rosa Ponselle's coach and mentor) and Abdul by Brazilian Alberto Nepomuceno.
-Legendary Emma Carelli, an esteemed soprano in her own right who had become the director of the Rome Opera, introduced Raisa to her husband Walter Mocchi, who organized the glamorous opera seasons in Buenos Aires.
-As South America was in the Southern Hemisphere, there was a long-standing tradition of the finest Italian artists boarding ships after the end of the opera season in Italy and performing in the reverse seasons, the autumn and winter months in South America.
-The annals of operatic performances in South America oftentimes read as the "greatest" Italian opera to be seen, the Teatro Colón in Buenos Aires a defining theatre.
+This led to an engagement at the Teatro Costanzi in Rome for more Francescas, Aidas and two novelties: Fedra, a prize-winning opera premiere by a young Romano Romani (later Rosa Ponselle's coach and mentor) and Abul by Brazilian Alberto Nepomuceno.
+Emma Carelli, a soprano who had become the director of the Rome Opera, introduced Raisa to her husband Walter Mocchi, who organized opera programs in Buenos Aires.
+There was a long-standing tradition of Italian artists boarding ships after the end of the opera season in Italy and performing in the Southern Hemisphere's reverse seasons, the autumn and winter months in South America.

 Mocchi took Raisa to South America in May 1915 for a long season, first in Buenos Aires and Rosario in Argentina, Montevideo in Uruguay and São Paulo, Rio de Janeiro and Porto Alegre in Brazil.
 In addition to her Francescas and Aidas (including another with Caruso) she added Meyerbeer's L'Africana also starring Titta Ruffo, and sang the Marschallin in the South American premiere of Der Rosenkavalier by Richard Strauss in Italian with Gilda dalla Rizza as Octavian and the then unknown Amelita Galli-Curci as Sophie.
 All these operas were conducted by Gino Marinuzzi, who for many years championed Raisa.